Azure SSO Setup

 Note: DNS propagation may take up to several hours.

-Now enter the information that you’ve obtained from Microsoft Azure (either downloading the XML or copying the URL)
+Now enter the Metadata that you’ve obtained from Microsoft Azure (either downloading the XML or copying the URL)

 Make sure then to Validate and Save